Kurrawong/prezmanifest/README.md

 Going forward, I don't have to blow away all the content in the SPARQL Endpoint and reload everything whenever I have content changes, instead I can use the `sync` command.

-`sync` compares "version indicators" per artifact, determines which is more recent and then reports on whether the local artifact should be uploaded, teh remote one downloaded or whether there are new artifacts present locally or remotely.
+`sync` compares "version indicators" per artifact, determines which is more recent and then reports on whether the local artifact should be uploaded, the remote one downloaded or whether there are new artifacts present locally or remotely.

 The `tests/test_sync/` directory in this repository contains a _local_ and a _remote_ manifest and content.
 Following the logic in the testing function `tests/test_sync/test_sync.py::test_sync`, if the _remote_ manifest is loaded, as per `pm load sparql tests/test_sync/remote/manifest.ttl {SPARQL-ENDPOINT}` and then `sync` is run like this: